zhehaowang/zhehao.me/book-notes/ecpp/it18-25-designs-and-declarations.md

 **Takeaways**
 * If you need type conversions on all parameters to a function (including the one pointed to by the `this` pointer), the function must be a non-member

-### Consider support for a non-throwing swap
+### Item 25.
+Consider support for a non-throwing `swap`

-swap is originally included as part of STL, and has since been a mainstay of exception-safe programming, and used to cope with the possibility of assignment to self.
+`swap` is originally included as part of STL, and has since been a mainstay of exception-safe programming, and used to cope with the possibility of assignment to self.

-A typical implementation of std::swap is like
+A typical implementation of `std::swap` is like
 ```cpp
 namespace std {
   template<typename T>          // typical implementation of std::swap;